BeckSM64/bhero-randomizer/README.md

    ```python
    python3 Main.py
    ```
-6. Whichever method you choose will generate a .z64 ROM file in the same directory which you can run on emulator or console using an Everdrive :D
+6. If everything worked, you should have generated a .z64 file

 # Credits
-Thanks to the following people for developing tools that made my life 1000x easier:
+Thanks to

-**masl123** for n64RomConverter: https://github.com/masl123/n64RomConverter
+**masl123** for developing their n64RomConverter utility which helped me during testing: https://github.com/masl123/n64RomConverter

-**dkosmari** for n64chksum.py: https://gist.github.com/dkosmari/ee7bb471ea12c21b008d0ecffebd6384
+**dkosmari** for their n64chksum utility which helped me during testing: https://gist.github.com/dkosmari/ee7bb471ea12c21b008d0ecffebd6384

+**Yashichi** for giving me permission to use his BomberMad FrankerFaceZ emote as the icon for the GUI: https://www.frankerfacez.com/emoticon/525967-BomberMad

 # Questions
 If you have questions, you can contact me directly